Quick Take

 Reproduction

-Muscovy ducks do not mate for life; they are polygamous, which means that there is one male that mates with several females in their territory.
-Other animals that practice this mating behavior are:
+Muscovy ducks do not mate for life; they are polygamous, which means that one male mates with several females in his territory.

-Muscovy ducks’ mating season occurs between August to May, and females can lay between 8 to 16 white eggs.
+Muscovy ducks’ mating season occurs between August and May, and females can lay between 8 and 16 white eggs.
 They build their nests in crevices and hollows and incubate their eggs for 35 days.
-Females take great care of their eggs and only leave the nest once a day to eat, drink water, and bathe.
+Females take great care of their eggs and only leave the nest once a day to eat, drink, and bathe.

 Ducklings are born fully developed, but it can sometimes take 24 hours to break through their shells.
-Their mother teaches them how to feed immediately, and they eat grass, corn, insects, and grains in their first weeks, but anything that crosses their paths is fair game.
+Their mother teaches them how to feed immediately, and they eat grass, corn, insects, and grains in their first weeks, but they will eat virtually anything they encounter.

-The males will often watch over the brood for a few weeks and chaperone them when looking for food, always keeping a watchful eye.
-Ducklings reach their independence around 60 to 70 days, and females reach sexual maturity at 28 weeks.
-However, males mature one week later at 29 weeks old.
+The males will often watch over the brood for a few weeks and chaperone them when looking for food, always keeping watch.
+Ducklings reach their independence at around 60 to 70 days, and females reach sexual maturity at 28 weeks.
+However, males mature one week later, at 29 weeks.

 Lifespan

-These ducks live long lives that range between 8 to 12 years in the wild.
-However, in captivity, muscovy ducks can live for 20 years.
+These ducks live long lives that range between 8 and 12 years in the wild.
+However, in captivity, muscovy ducks can live for up to 20 years.

 Communication

 Unlike most duck species, the Muscovy is silent and only makes noise when excited or threatened.
 Females make a quiet trilling coo while the males let out a low, calm, breathy call.
-In addition, if they feel threatened, they make a hissing and puffing sound.
+If they feel threatened, they also make a hissing and puffing sound.

 Predators, Threats, and Conservation Status

-Muscovy ducks need to watch out for danger where ever they go.
+Muscovy ducks need to watch out for danger wherever they go.
 In the wild, they make great meals for predators like:

 Population Threats